I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

 When was the last time you took the responsibility for the situations in your life?

-You see your savings is going low, what are you doing about it?
-You are not on good terms with your friend, what have you done about it?
+You see your savings are going low.
+What are you doing about it?
+You are not on good terms with your friend.
+What have you done about it?

 We cannot solve a problem by hoping someone else comes to solve it for us.
 It is ours and we must solve it ourselves.

 Scott Peck said:

 “…The more clearly we see the reality of the world, the better equipped we are to deal with the world.
 The less clearly we see the reality of the world, the less able we will be to determine correct courses of action and make wise decisions.”

 The other day, I was walking when I asked myself, “Why is it difficult for people to change?”.
 I mean, why do we resist change?